MSc Education (Teaching and Learning)Find a programme

 |Part-time study available||Yes|

-This pathway is particularly suitable for those who already hold master's-level credits from a teaching qualification, such as a PGCE, and who want to build on this foundation for their professional development.
+This pathway is designed for those with an interest in teaching and learning and working with learners in educational settings across the sector.
+It is particularly suitable if you already hold master's-level credits from a teaching qualification, such as a PGCE, and want to build on this foundation for your professional development.

 In common with other MSc Education students, you will take the compulsory research methods unit, Introduction to Educational Inquiry, and write a dissertation.
+You will also take the compulsory unit, Contemporary Perspectives in Learning, which is core to your pathway.
 You can choose the rest of your units from across the programmes offered by the school.
-Your final choice of units will follow consultation with tutors in order to ensure that your choice is as coherent and useful as possible, as well as suiting your individual needs.
+Your final choice of units will be made after consulting with tutors so that your choice is as coherent and useful as possible, as well as suiting your individual needs.